bpk667/ElFenixDeJade/rules/outgunned-cs-app/samples/pnjs/output/session-1_la-biblioteca_olaus-wormius.md

 All Heroes involved must make a Critical Reaction Roll in Brawn+Stunt.
 Heroes who fail to score at least a Basic Success become Hurt.

+### SPECTRAL POSSESSION

+(GHOST, SPECIAL ACTION, Cost 3 ⚡)

+The Ghost jumps into the body of a Hero.

+If the Hero fails an Extreme Reaction Roll in Nerves+Endure, they become Possessed.
+If they succeed, they become Smeared.

 ## Objetos

+* SIN GEAR!!!